yassineyassine/devops/README.md

 Go to Manage Jenkins — Tools.
 Add the Java home.
 Here i use Open JDK Zulu(17.0.10).

+Add Sonarqube Scanner

 Add Maven and save it.

+After that, go to the dashboard then click new item to create a job.
+Give the job a name and then select Pipeline.